Principles and Best Practices of Mergers and Acquisitions

 There are many factors involved in making the difference between a healthy combination and a mediocre one, and there are substantial variables that cannot be predicted accurately.
 Without a principled approach, and knowledge of what works well, supply chain integrators will stumble, deal with friction, and get stuck frequently.

-Many supply chain integrations extract short-term financial synergies efficiently, but ultimately fall short of creating high-performing supply chains that lead to sustained value for customers and stakeholders.
+Supply chain integrations typically extract short-term financial synergies efficiently, but ultimately fall short of creating high-performing supply chains that lead to sustained value for customers and stakeholders.
 The pressure for short-term cost savings can be intense, and supply chain managers are too often directed toward these at the expense of higher value.

 The imperatives for true and lasting success with supply chain integrations are few; yet their achievement is challenging.
 The real keys to success in integrating supply chains in M&A are: